mchobby/freetype-generator/readme.md

 ** Fonts from 9 to 15 pixels height are encoded with 16 bits per column.
 ** Fonts from 16 to 23 pixels hight are encoded with 24 bits per column.

+When generating the values, the numeric values are masked with 0b1111111111 (mask having font_height_in_pixels+1 bits length).

 # Files

 * __ttf-fonts/__ - This folder contains source font that will be transformed